NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 # Introduction
-In a [previous blogpost](../js-webapp/README.md) we discussed how to run c++ code on the web using Javascript.
-We created a webapp that executed some C++ code and showed the result.
+In an [earlier blogpost](../js-webapp/README.md) we discussed how to run c++ code on the web using Javascript.
+We created a webapp that executed some C++ code and then showed the result.
 While the page was running the C++ code, the page was blocked and unresponsive.
 That was not a problem then, because the computation done in the code was very quick.
 Blocked UI becomes a problem when we are performing tasks that take a bit longer to run.

 How to prevent blocking when running long running tasks in c++?

-In this blogpost, we will use web workers to solve this problem by running the code asynchronously.
+In this blogpost, we will use web workers to solve this problem by running the code in another thread.

 ### Long-running tasks with web worker

 Let's have a look at the code we ended up with in last blog.
 When loading the page, the webassembly is excecuted, after which the page can finish rendering.
 Because the webassembly code was very quick, this was fine.
 For this blog we assume we have a longer running task.
-We create such task artificially by adding a few seconds of sleep in the c++ code (TODO show snippet).
+We create such task artificially by adding a few seconds of sleep in the [c++ code](newtonraphson.cpp).
 Like in the previous post, we compile the c++ code to create webassembly.
 The resulting page with our slow task is now [here](https://nlesc-jcer.github.io/run-cpp-on-web/js-webapp-async/example-blocking.html).

 Notice that we also added a slider input to the page.
-This slider isn't connected to anything, and is there to illustrate UI blocking.
+This slider isn't connected to anything, and is there just to illustrate UI blocking.
 Notice that while the webassembly code is still running, the slider is completely unresponsive.
 If this were an actual webapp and not just a demo, the UI blocking would surely annoy any users of the system and possibly make working with the app cumbersome and impracticle.
 We can easily solve this, and keep the UI responsive at all times, using web workers.

 ![blocking ui](blocking.gif)